radishconcepts/WordPress-GitHub-Plugin-Updater/README.md

 			'raw_url' => 'https://raw.github.com/jkudish/WordPress-GitHub-Plugin-Updater', // the github raw url of your github repo
 			'github_url' => 'https://github.com/jkudish/WordPress-GitHub-Plugin-Updater', // the github url of your github repo
 			'zip_url' => 'https://github.com/jkudish/JigoShop-Software-Add-on/zipball/master', // the zip url of the github repo
+			'sslverify' => true // wether WP should check the validity of the SSL cert when getting an update, see https://github.com/jkudish/WordPress-GitHub-Plugin-Updater/issues/2 and https://github.com/jkudish/WordPress-GitHub-Plugin-Updater/issues/4 for details
 			'requires' => '3.0', // which version of WordPress does your plugin require?
 			'tested' => '3.3', // which version of WordPress is your plugin tested up to?
 		);